First, apply your patches to clean, dry skin.

 If you apply a patch to skin with lotion or cream already on it, the patch adhesion will suffer.
 Some customers choose to clean the site with rubbing alcohol prior to patch application.

 This isn’t, contrary to popular belief, because the hair will reduce the absorption of the active ingredients, but because taking the patch off of a hairy bit is … well, we’ve all pulled off a bandage that was placed on hairy skin.
 You know the feeling – why not avoid the discomfort?
 Pick a spot that’s naturally hairless.

 Fourth, make sure you’re not putting your patch somewhere it will rub.

 Abrasion is not helpful.

-Fifth, change patch sites.
+Sixth, change patch sites.

 If you’re putting another patch on as soon as you take the first patch off, change patch sites, or at least don’t put the second patch down exactly where the first patch had been.
 Your skin needs a rest and a chance to breathe.

-Sixth, remove with oil or lotion.
+Seventh, remove with oil or lotion.